mkslge/MazeSolver/README.md

 Accessing the Source Code
-The source code for this project is private.
+The source code for this project is private, as it was a part of my CMSC132 coursework.
 If you are interested in accessing the code or would like to learn more about the project, please email me at marklseeliger@gmail.com.

-Getting Started
-Clone the Repository: git clone <repository-url>
-Compile the Code: Use your preferred Java IDE or command line to compile the source files.
-Run the Application: Execute the main class to start the Maze Solver and view the algorithms in action.
-Contact
-If you have any questions or need further assistance, feel free to reach out via email at marklseeliger@gmail.com.